hibbitts-design/docsify-open-publishing-starter-kit/README.md

 `?embedded=true`

-For example, https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/chapter-1/introduction would display a standard Docsify page while https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/chapter-1/introduction?embedded=true would only display page content (i.e. no sidebar or optional navbar is shown).
+For example, https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/chapter-1/introduction would display a standard Docsify page while https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/chapter-1/introduction?embedded=true would only display page content (i.e., no sidebar or optional navbar is shown).

 To optionally hide the 'Edit this Page' link, use the following:

 `?embedded=true&hidegitlink=true`

-For example, https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/chapter-1/introduction would display a standard Docsify page while https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/chapter-1/introduction?embedded=true&hidegitlink=true would only display page content (i.e. no sidebar or optional navbar is shown) and also hide the 'Edit this Page' link.
+For example, https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/chapter-1/introduction would display a standard Docsify page while https://hibbitts-design.github.io/demo-docsify-open-publishing-starter-kit/#/chapter-1/introduction?embedded=true&hidegitlink=true would only display page content (i.e., no sidebar or optional navbar is shown) and also hide the 'Edit this Page' link.

 📚 Docsify and Markdown Resources
 ---